Package 'future'

 Value

 A MultisessionFuture.
-If workers == 1, then all processing using done in the current/main R session and we therefore fall back to using a lazy future.
+If workers == 1, then all processing is done in the current/main R session and we therefore fall back to using a lazy future.
 To override this fallback, use workers = I(1).

 See Also